• Skip to primary navigation

 Instructions

-• Preheat your oven to 225°F. Line two large, rimmed baking sheets with parchment paper.
+• Preheat the oven to 225°F. Line two large, rimmed baking sheets with parchment paper.

 • Unfold the steak and place it on a cutting board.
 Using a sharp knife, cut the steak crosswise, against the grain (so that you sever the tough, thin fibers you can see on the steak) into 2-inch-wide strips.